JustinBritt/Diagrams/README.md

 #### Constraint Clauses

 #### Modifiers
-In `PlantUMLClassDiagramCSharpSyntaxWalker`, `private string GetJoinedModifiers(ClassDeclarationSyntax classDeclaration)` uses pattern matching to map the entries in the `Modifiers` property of the `classDeclaration` instance to PlantUML stereotypes.
+In `DotNetDiagrams.ClassDiagrams.Classes.Walkers.PlantUMLClassDiagramCSharpSyntaxWalker`, `private string GetJoinedModifiers(ClassDeclarationSyntax classDeclaration)`
+uses pattern matching to map entries in the `Modifiers` property of the `classDeclaration` instance to PlantUML stereotypes as follows:

 |C#                    | PlantUML           |
 |:---------------------|-------------------:|
 | `abstract`           | `<<abstract>>`     |